DavidHuie/tulum/README.md

 # Tulum

 Tulum is a simple tool for encrypting and decrypting data without any knowledge of cryptography.
-Tulum only has two zero configuration operations, preventing confusion and user error.
+Tulum only has two, zero configuration operations, preventing confusion and user error.
 By default, Tulum uses 128-bit AES-GCM encryption, which provides both encryption and authentication (decryption fails if the encrypted data is